-Cisco Unity Connection figures out who the sender and recipient are for Unity Connection voice messages that are sent by using ViewMail for Outlook by doing the following:
+Unity Connection figures out who the sender and recipient are for Unity Connection voice messages that are sent using ViewMail for Outlook doing the following:

 When you install Cisco Unity Connection ViewMail for Microsoft Outlook version 8.5 or later, you specify the Unity Connection server on which the user’s Unity Connection mailbox is stored.
 ViewMail for Outlook always sends new voice messages, forwards, and replies to that Unity Connection server.

 When you configure single inbox for a user, you specify:

 – The user’s Exchange email address.
 This is how Unity Connection knows which Exchange mailbox to synchronize with.
 You can choose to have Unity Connection automatically create an SMTP proxy address for the user using the Corporate Email Address field in Unity Connection Administration.

 – An SMTP proxy address for the user, which is typically the user’s Exchange email address.
 When the user sends a voice message using ViewMail for Outlook, the From address is the sender’s Exchange email address, and the To address is the recipient’s Exchange email address.
 Unity Connection uses the SMTP proxy address to associate the From address with the Unity Connection user who sent the message and the To address with the Unity Connection user who is the intended recipient.